ibm-cloud-docs/ContinuousDelivery/ts_index.md

 {{site.data.keyword.contdelivery_short}} offers two plans: Lite and Professional.
 If you have the {{site.data.keyword.contdelivery_short}} Lite plan, you can use toolchains for free, up to the limits of the plan.
 The error message indicates that you exceeded one or more limits of the Lite plan.
 For example, you might exceed the plan if you have too many authorized users who are associated with the {{site.data.keyword.contdelivery_short}} service instance, or if you ran the maximum number of {{site.data.keyword.deliverypipeline}} jobs.
 For more information about the terms of your plan, see [Plan limitations and usage](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-limitations_usage){: new_window}.

+## My {{site.data.keyword.contdelivery_short}} service states that Lite plan services are deleted after 30 days of inactivity.
+What does inactivity mean?
+{: #plan_inactivity}
+{: faq}

+An instance of the {{site.data.keyword.contdelivery_short}} service is considered active when one or more of the toolchains within the same resource group or Cloud Foundry organization (org) are active.
+A toolchain is considered active if users interact with it by way of the user interface, delivery pipeline jobs are triggered, repositories that are managed by {{site.data.keyword.gitrepos}} are accessed, or Eclipse Orion {{site.data.keyword.webide}} workspaces are in use.
+To be considered inactive, all of these conditions must be absent for all of the toolchains that are associated with the {{site.data.keyword.contdelivery_short}} service, for 30 days.

 ## I created a toolchain, why does the Toolchains page show that a Continuous Delivery service is required?
 {: #service_required_resource_group}
 {: faq}